seanreed1111/sql-recipes/recipes.md

 +------+----------+------+------+-------------------+-------+-------+
 The preceding queries use SELECT * to SELECT all columns.
-To be more SELECTive about which columns a statement should display, provide a list that names only those columns in which you’re interested: mysql> SELECT artist.name, painting.title, painting.state, painting.price FROM artist INNER JOIN painting
+To be more SELECTive about which columns a statement should display, provide a list that names only those columns in which you’re interested:
+SELECT artist.name, painting.title, painting.state, painting.price
+FROM artist INNER JOIN painting
 ON artist.a_id = painting.a_id
 WHERE painting.state = 'KY';